LCAV/dsp-labs/docs/linear-prediction/implementation.md

 ```
 {% hint style="info" %}

-TASK 2: As a sanity check, you can first copy your code from your granular synthesis implementation into the above `process` function and the `init` function in the script [granular_synthesis_LPC_incomplete.py](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/granular_synthesis_LPC_incomplete.py).
+TASK 2: As a sanity check, you can first copy your code from your granular synthesis implementation into the above `process` function and the `init` function in the script [granular_synthesis_LPC_incomplete.py](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear_prediction/granular_synthesis_LPC_incomplete.py).
 (Copy the appropriate lines under the comments `# copy from granular synthesis`.)

-Complete also the `ms2smp` function in [`utils.py`](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/utils.py)

 Run the file and make sure the output is the same as before!
 {% endhint %}